nicolaigj/booster2024/presentation.md

 ![Spongebob](./assets/spongebob.png)
 <!---
 - This is a portrait of me in 2019
+- I was happy and enthusiastic about my new job
 - I was a sponge to new tasks and responsibilities
 - Saying yes to everything
 - People didn't even have to ask me to do stuff, I did what I thought was necessary
-- I was the de-facto CTO and I loved it
+- Gradually I became tech lead or even de-facto CTO and I loved it
 - I felt important
 --->